dpseidel/stmove/README.md

 landscape, HMM modeling, step section analysis), but this package strives to set a standard for what is minimally needed before embarking on such analyses.

-## Installation

-stmove is in active development and is not yet available for public download.
-If you would like to be a beta tester, please contact the authors.